Exposition Universelle (1900): The Rue des Nations

 The German pavilion was the tallest, at 76 m, designed by Johannes Radke and built of wood and stained glass.
 However, most of the German presence at the exposition was in the commercial pavilions, where they had important displays of German technology and machinery, as well as models of German steamships and a full-scale model of a German lighthouse.

 The Royal Pavilion of Spain was designed in Neo-Plateresque style by José Urioste Velada.
 It housed the Retrospective Exhibition of Spanish Art formed by the collection of tapestries, in which thirty-seven pieces made between the 15th and 18th centuries from the Royal Collections were exhibited.
 The pavilion basement housed a Spanish-themed café-restaurant, named La Feria, that was the first restaurant in History with a completely electric kitchen.

 Sweden's yellow and red structure covered in pine shingles drew attention with its bright colours.
 It was designed by Ferdinand Boberg.

+Serbia presented itself with a 550 m2 pavilion resembling a church, in the Serbo-Byzantine style whose main architect was Milan Kapetanović from Belgrade, in cooperation with architect Milorad Ruvidić.
+Serbia presented numerous products at the exposition, such as wine, food, fabrics, minerals and won a total of 19 gold, 69 silver and 98 bronze medals.
+Some of the Serbian fine art on display were the painting The Proclamation of Dušan's Law Codex by Paja Jovanović and Monument to heroes of Kosovo by Đorđe Jovanović, which stands today in Kruševac.

 The pavilion of Finland, designed by Gesellius, Lindgren, Saarinen, had clean-cut, modern architecture.

 Nations located elsewhere

 Russia had an imposing presence on the Trocadéro hill.
 The Russian pavilion, designed by Robert Meltzer, was inspired by the towers of the Kremlin and had exhibits and architecture presenting artistic treasures from Samarkand, Bukhara and other Russian dependencies in Central Asia.

 The Chinese pavilion, designed by Louis Masson-Détourbet, was in the form of a Buddhist temple with staff in Chinese traditional dress.
 This pavilion suffered some disruption in August 1900, when anti-Western rebels seized the International delegations in Beijing in the Boxer Rebellion and held them for several weeks until an expeditionary force from the Eight-Nation Alliance arrived and recaptured the city.
-During the disruption at the Fair, a Chinese procession was attacked by angered Parisians.
+During the disruption at the fair, a Chinese procession was attacked by angered Parisians.

-The Korean pavilion, designed by Eugène Ferret, was mostly stocked by French Oriental collectors, including Victor Collin de Plancy, with a supplement of Korean goods from Korea.
+The Korean pavilion, designed by Eugène Ferret, was modelled after Geunjeongjeon hall in the royal palace.
+It was mostly stocked by French Oriental collectors, including Victor Collin de Plancy, with a supplement of Korean goods from Korea.
 One object of note on display was the Jikji, the oldest extant book printed with movable metal type.

 Morocco had its pavilion near the Eiffel Tower and was designed by Henri-Jules Saladin.